22 IBM Road

 With so many variables affecting your education savings strategy, you should talk to your local financial advisor to gain his or her expertise on your situation and your state's plan.

-I use a structured approach to investment planning and investment management in order to help my clients achieve their investment objectives.
+I use a structured approach to investment planning and investment management in order to help my clients pursue their investment objectives.

 The key to this approach is a process that enables me to more clearly identify investment goals and objectives, determine risk tolerance, both financial tolerance and emotional tolerance and structure a suitable portfolio.